-To summarize, there are no kidney cancer therapies that have been developed specifically to combat prcc, and there are presently few in development with any drug company.
-Not only is there little or no clinical research (drug development) being done for prcc, there is little basic research as well.
+To summarize, there are no kidney cancer therapies that have been developed specifically to combat prcc, and there are presently few in development by the pharmaceutical companies.
+Not only is there little clinical research (drug development) being done for prcc, there is a lack of basic research as well.
 Without research, there is no drug development, and without drugs specific to the disease, metastatic papillary patients have a poor prognosis for survival, especially as compared to ccrcc patients.